kephale/napari-multiscale-rendering-prototype/src/napari_multiscale_rendering_prototype/multiscale_widget_README.md

 Note: Currently, for the `Poor Octree` renderer, it is working with the `Luthi Zenodo` example if you right click on the `/B/03/03` level.

-In order to see 2D/3D, you will probably have to nagivate further into the tree.
+In order to see 2D/3D, you will have to nagivate further into the tree.

 ##  Add renderer to widget menu.

-1. In `multiscale_rendering_ui.py`, add an entry to the dictionary in the function `_get_available_renderers`.
+In `multiscale_rendering_ui.py`, add an entry to the dictionary in the function `_get_available_renderers`.

    Use form:
    `"<Render Display Name>": partial(<renderer function>)`